apache/druid/docs/api-reference/supervisor-api.md

   ```
 </details>

-### Reset a Supervisor
+### Reset a supervisor

-#### URL
-<code className="postAPI">POST</code> `/druid/indexer/v1/supervisor/{supervisorId}/reset`

 Resets the specified supervisor.
-This endpoint clears stored offsets, causing the Supervisor to start reading offsets from either the earliest or the latest offsets in Kafka.
+This endpoint clears stored offsets, causing the supervisor to start reading offsets from either the earliest or the latest offsets in Kafka.
 It kills and recreates active tasks to read from valid offsets.

-Use this endpoint for recovering when the Supervisor stops due to missing offsets.
+Use this endpoint for recovering when the supervisor stops due to missing offsets.
 Use this endpoint with caution as it may result in skipped, resulting in data loss, or duplicate data.

+#### URL

+<code className="postAPI">POST</code> `/druid/indexer/v1/supervisor/{supervisorId}/reset`

 #### Responses